 Snip snip, and you’ve got a square!
 If you’re slightly more careful about cutting than I was here, you’ll have a perfect square and not a wonky one like mine.
 But really, it doesn’t make much of a difference in the end if it isn’t perfect, so don’t sweat it!

 When you do this, the fabric rips along the grain, making it a perfectly straight tear.
 The edges will be slightly fray-ey and puffy, but a quick ironing will fix that up.
-In any case my fabric really needed it anyway, huh?
-(Can you tell that I hate ironing?!)
+(My fabric really needed ironing anyway!)

 Yotsu Musabi (four tie wrap)

-This is super easy and my general go-to method.
+This is super easy and my favorite folding method.
 Place the item diagonally in the center of the square.